forrtproject/forrtproject.github.io/content/equityinos/feedback.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Aligning social justice & representation with open scholarship, rigor, & reproducible research" subtitle = ""
+title = "Equity in Open Scholarship" subtitle = "Aligning social justice & representation with open scholarship, rigor, & reproducible research"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.